 Children and young people in receipt of social care services who wish to make a representation (including a complaint)

 Local authorities must make arrangements for advocacy provision for children, care leavers up to age 25 and those who were looked after before they became the subject of a special guardianship order.
-This advocacy duty relates to representations to the local authority concerning the following:
+This advocacy duty relates to representations to the local authority about any of the following:

-- Part III of the Children Act 1989 – all support for children and families.
+- Part III of the Children Act 1989 – which relates to support for children and families.
 This includes all aspects of decision-making and services for children in care and care leavers up to age 25.

 - Aspects of Part IV and V of the Children Act 1989 – relating to care and supervision orders, parental contact with children in care, child assessment orders and emergency protection orders.

-- Aspects of special guardianship orders and adoption support are also included.
+- Some aspects of special guardianship orders and adoption support.

 - to empower the child or young person by enabling him to express his views wishes or feelings, or by speaking on his behalf;